 Chapter What You Will Find 1 Provides basic information for setting up and using your JANUS data collection computer with terminal emulation.
-2 Describes the JANUS TE keypad and explains how to use terminal functions on the keypad.
+2 Describes the JANUS TE keypad and explains how to use terminal functions on the keypad, it also describes the Roll command, auto- advancing through fields, status line messages, and explains how to configure for and use VT/ANSI printing.
 3 Tells you how to customize your JANUS terminal emulation configuration.
 4 Lists the terminal emulation commands you can use with your 3270 and 5250 terminals.
 5 Lists the terminal emulation commands you can use with your VT/ANSI terminals.
-6 Provides information about error messages that you may encounter while using terminal emulation software.
-A Provides a summary of available TE commands for all supported devices.
+6 Provides information about error messages that you may encounter while using terminal emulation software. А Provides a summary of available TE commands for all supported devices.
 It also provides copies of the configuration files included on your TE installation disk. В Provides information about VT/ANSI key support and instructions for remapping keys on your JANUS device.